cisagov/Malcolm/docs/authsetup.md

 ![An empty value for Keycloak client secret](./images/screenshots/keycloak_auth_setup_client_secret_empty.png)

 9. Enter group membership restrictions and user realm role restrictions to limit the set of users permitted to authenticate to Malcolm to those that meeting those requirements.
 Blank values mean that no restriction of that type will be enforced.
 Multiple values may be specified as a comma-separated list.
-See [**System-wide required user groups and realm roles**](#AuthKeycloakGroupsAndRoles) below for more information.
+See [**System-wide required user groups and realm roles**](#AuthKeycloakReqGroupsRoles) below for more information.
+These restrictions are separate from [role-based access controls](#AuthKeycloakRBAC).

 ![Required user groups](./images/screenshots/keycloak_auth_setup_group.png)